SteveLane/hugo-icon/README.md

 # Icon Theme

-This theme is based on the icon theme by [https://freehtml5.co/](https://freehtml5.co/icon-free-website-template-using-bootstrap/).
+This theme is a Hugo port of the icon theme by [https://freehtml5.co/](https://freehtml5.co/icon-free-website-template-using-bootstrap/).
 It is a single-page, responsive theme, with sections for describing your business mission, services, a gallery, your team and a contact form.

 ![](images/screenshot.png)